The Ins and Outs of Press Releases

 (you don’t have to do this, but if you do your results will be better)

-Some of you may have the ability to use formatting tags, such as <h1>,<h2> etc. The subject line in your email will automatically show as an <h1> – big bold type, so don’t worry about it.
-You don’t want to use <h1> again in your press release, but it is great to also add a further description with an <h2> tag in the first line of the press release, repeating the same keywords that were used in the title.
-For the example below, the subject line is automatically <h1>, so don’t worry about that – it’s automatic.
-Then the description is <h2>.
+Some of you may have the ability to use formatting tags, such as <h1>,<h2> etc, especially if you use a service such as Constant Contact.
+Though these will cause your text size to change, that is not the purpose of them, and using tags incorrectly can cause penalties by search engines.
+Instead, they tell companies like Google what are the most important parts of your PR, and how to read them.
+The subject line in your email will automatically show as an <h1> – big bold type, so don’t worry about it.
+You should never want to use the <h1> again in your press release, but it is important to add a further description with an <h2> tag in the first line of the press release, repeating the same keywords that were used in the title.
+In the example below, the subject line is automatically <h1>, that is automatic.
+Then the description should be <h2>.
 The end result will look something like this:

 Motivator Restaurant Now Offers Quick Lunch!

 Portland’s Motivator restaurant now offers quick lunch Monday thru Friday